How To Comply With Privacy in Retail Businesses

 Redaction and PII

 Any data that will be stored for any given period will have to be protected.
-CaseGuard offers an intelligent automated redaction system that can redact in real-time.
-Keeping this data in its edited version helps protect personally identifiable information regarding your consumers to be lost, even during a data breach.
+CaseGuard offers an intelligent automated redaction system that can redact (blackout) data in real-time.
+Keeping this data in its edited version helps protect personally identifiable information regarding your consumers from being lost, even during a data breach.
 Though criminals usually create a violation of company data, as a retailer, you are ultimately responsible for any loss.
-Loss of personal data of your consumers can carry hefty penalties from various government agencies at state and federal levels—penalties for failing to protect the data and for leaking the information to known or unknown sources.
+Loss of the personal data of your consumers can carry hefty penalties from various government agencies at state and federal levels—penalties for failing to protect the data and for leaking the information to known or unknown sources.

 Protecting your company’s reputation is the number one priority.
-If your consumers lose trust in your company, not only will your business suffer, but it can be put in a situation where it may have to close.
 It is far easier to keep your customers’ trust than to repair a problem that caused them to lose faith in your business.
-Redacting video data is an easy solution to protecting everyone.
+Redacting (blurring) video data is an easy solution to protecting everyone.
 For law enforcement, some methods and applications can reverse the redaction or encryption if necessary.